engineering-collaboration/book/docs/book/anatomy-of-a-code-change/code-review.md

 ### Post-merge code review

 With post-merge reviews, we integrate our code changes from our development into main as soon as our automated pre-merge test suite passes.
-The changes are reviewed during the day at the convenience of our colleagues, and, should further changes be requested during the review, we open a new development branch to address the feedback.
-Post-merge reviews ensures steady development velocity, while still involving the team in changes.
+The changes are reviewed within a reasonable time at the convenience of our colleagues.
+Should further changes be requested during the review, we open a new development branch to address the feedback.

-Post-merge reviews are the de-facto standard for distributed teams and early stage projects.
+Post-merge reviews ensures steady development velocity, while still involving the team in changes and are the de-facto standard for distributed teams and early stage projects.
+Although immediacy of reviews is less of an issue compared to pre-merge reviews, we benefit from tooling to distribute reviews evenly across the team and reminds us of assigned reviews.

 ### Eventual code review

 Team internal post sprint presentations and code reviews.
 This process is additional to post-sprint presentations as outlined in [Planning work (WIP)]() in *The anatomy of managing a team*.
 Team members present their diffs since the last review in order and synchronously go over them, and, if necessary, request additional changes.
+The difference to post-merge reviews is that eventual reviews are a scheduled event in which the entire team participates.

-This exercise can be done in parallel in small groups.
-In order to spread the knowledge these groups rotate.
+To minimize the impact on time this exercise can be done in parallel in small groups.
+We shuffle the members for small groups in order to spread the knowledge across our team.
+This type of code review covers multiple changes over a period of time and we may block an appropriate amount of hours to review the changes synchronously.

+The eventual code review presents the code within the full context it is being executed, but due to scope of the changes are made up of ambiguous diffs.
+Successful eventual code reviews rely on the discipline of our team and consistent accommodation within our sprint plans.

 ### Choosing a strategy